JijaProGamer/youtube-selfbot-api/README.md

 // Fails if password is invalid, browser got detected
 // Or 2FA appears

-await api.googleAPI.login(api, page, {
+await api.googleAPI.login(page, {
     email: "this_is_an_email@example.com",
     password: "This_Is_A_Password"
 })

 // Initialises the watcher
-// You must call handleSearchPage or goto on the page before this await api.watcherAPI.initWatcher(api, page)
+// You must call handleSearchPage or goto on the page before this
+// Errors if video is a short
+await api.watcherAPI.initWatcher(page)

 // Creates a comment on the page
-// You must call initWatcher before this await api.watcherAPI.makeComment(api, page, commentText)
+// You must call initWatcher before this await api.watcherAPI.makeComment(page, commentText)

 // Likes or removes a like on the page
-// You must call initWatcher before this await api.watcherAPI.likeVideo(api, page)
+// You must call initWatcher before this await api.watcherAPI.likeVideo(page)

 // pauses the video on a page
-// You must call initWatcher before this await api.watcherAPI.pauseVideo(api, page)
+// You must call initWatcher before this await api.watcherAPI.pauseVideo(page)

 // continues the video on a page
-// You must call initWatcher before this await api.watcherAPI.playVideo(api, page)
+// You must call initWatcher before this await api.watcherAPI.playVideo(page)

 // Gets current statistics about a watcher
 // You must call initWatcher before this